 Engagements on stage as an actor include leading roles and world premieres alongside some of Broadway’s finest both in New York and regionally.
 Highlights: critically acclaimed Philadelphia debut in Jason Robert Brown’s Songs for a New World, Jason Robert Brown’s The Last Five Years at Philadelphia Theatre Company, Philadelphia regional premiere of Andrew Lippa’s The Wild Party, the world premiere of Albert Innaurato and Charles Gilbert’s Gemini, the Musical originating the role of Randy alongside Linda Hart and Robert Picardo at the Prince Music Theater, appearing on stage with Tony Award nominated actress Emily Skinner and Jeff McCarthy in the role of Pirelli in Sweeney Todd at Lyric Theatre of Oklahoma, NYC reading of Bollywood and Vine with Ann Crumb and Robert Cuccioli.
 He’s performed at a long list of clubs, concert halls, and cabarets in New York and Philadelphia, including The Duplex, The Triad, Rose Hall at Lincoln Center and The Tin Angel, to name a few, and has had the honor of appearing in concert for President George W. Bush and Philadelphia’s Mayor John Street.

 Instrumental in the development and inception of the Walnut Street Supper Club in center city Philadelphia, Jeremiah served as music director and entertainment manager there for three years.
 He appeared nightly on stage as the headlining vocalist, pianist, and personality where his keys poured over everything from Gershwin to Pat Benatar.
 On nights off from the club, he was often found moonlighting behind the keys and on vocals at Philadelphia’s iconic piano bar, Tavern On Camac.
 He was the Founding Artistic Director of Philadelphia Music Theater Works where he successfully led the organization through a sold-out inaugural season and where he served as either actor, director, producer and/or writer for various new musical initiatives, including; Watch the Birdie, The Ryan Scott Oliver Project, and This Thing Called Love.
 For two seasons, Jeremiah directed the New Theater Collective in Philadelphia modeled after New York City Center’s Encores.
-Just some of his more recent representative work as a stage director includes The Fantasticks, Head Over Heels, Pippin, The Rocky Horror Show, Goblin Market, and Once Upon A Mattress.
+Recent professional and academic work as a stage director includes The Fantasticks, Head Over Heels, Pippin, The Rocky Horror Show, Goblin Market, and Once Upon A Mattress.

 As a songwriter for the theatre his credits include; Highways and Daydreams, the musical adaptation of Richard Donner’s 1992 film Radio Flyer, Dancing As Fast As We Can, and Seven.
 His songs have been performed by artists from the worlds of Broadway and commercial music.
 His songwriting, “… dense, immediate, visceral…,” (Multi-MAC and Bistro Award Winner Stearns Matthews) was most recently produced at Farmers Alley Theatre, Jeremiah Downes & Friends: Live at Farmers Alley Theatre.
 A live album of that production is available through all major streaming outlets online.